ThunderFun/mpv-mitm-proxy/README.md

+> **Deprecated for versions above v0.41.0 stable.
+Use [mpv-proxy-rotate](https://github.com/ThunderFun/mpv-proxy-rotate) if you need the proxy functionality.**

 # Rust MITM Proxy for mpv

 A local MITM proxy for playing YouTube streams in mpv.
 Supports upstream proxies and modifies request headers for reliable playback.